alessiodevoto/moefy/README.md

 <img src="https://github.com/alessiodevoto/moefy/blob/main/images/total_expert_load.png" width=30% height=30%>

-## Visualize patches in Vision model
+## Visualize patches in Vision models

 When using a Vision Transformer-like model, we can visualize how patches go through each Mixture of experts.